What horse joint supplements are and how and why they help your horse

 This is the most widely researched of joint support ingredients and is a fundamental building block for articular cartilage.
 Glucosamine helps prevent cartilage break down and supports the growth of new cartilage.

 Hyaluronic Acid (HA) is an integral component of joint cartilage and joint fluid that is distributed throughout connective tissues.
 HA is critical for joint lubrication and shock absorption.

 Chondroitin Sulfate works with glucosamine to help support healthy joints to promote the growth of new cartilage and to limit cartilage break down.
 This ingredient is key to your horse’s ability to produce HA and proteoglycans.

 MSM is a source of organic sulfur that supports healthy joint function.

 Collagen is the primary structural protein in connective tissue found in tendons, ligaments, bone cartilage, and skin.
 Collagen Type II represents 95% of the collagen found in articular cartilage tissue.
 Type II collagen provides strength, lubrication, resiliency, and studies show it stimulates the growth of articular cartilage.

-The following ingredients may also be included in an NASC-approved horse joint supplements: Vitamin C, Zinc, Manganese, Lysine, Methionine, Vitamin B-3, Niacin, Copper, Proline, Bioflavonoids, Devil’s Claw, or Omega 3 & 6.
+The following ingredients may also be included in NASC horse joint supplements: Vitamin C, Zinc, Manganese, Lysine, Methionine, Vitamin B-3, Niacin, Copper, Proline, Bioflavonoids, Devil’s Claw, or Omega 3 & 6.

 Contact us with any questions you have about horse joint supplement ingredients.
 And be sure to watch this video about glucosamine and chondroitin in horse supplements.